harbaum/ftDuino-controller/README.md

 capabilities allowing to use the [Blockly](https://developers.google.com/blockly) and [CodeMirror](https://codemirror.net/) code editors.
-Finally a remote view allows to fully remote control the devices touchscreen interface from the browser.
+Finally a remote view mirrors the device screen and allows to fully remote control the touchscreen interface from the browser.

 In the current state of the firmware it allows the user to: